ElaWajdzik/SQL_Challenge_Case_Study_2---Pizza-Runner/README.md

  # <p align="center"> Thank you for your attention! 🫶️

 **Thank you in advance for reading.** If you have any comments on my work, please let me know.
 My email address is ela.wajdzik@gmail.com.

-Additionally, I am open to new work opportunities.
-If you are looking for someone with my skills (or know of someone who is), I would be grateful for any information.